By: Zachary Lange

 “There really wasn’t much thinking that had to be done,” DeHart said.

-Since then, the 28-year-old media director for eUnited has been involved in the day-to-day creative processes that encompasses the organization.
+Since then, the 28-year-old Director of Marketing & Strategy for eUnited has been involved in the day-to-day creative processes that encompasses the organization.
 From digital media, to brand enhancement and marketing, DeHart has been one of the linchpins of eUnited’s success since beginning in his role in early 2017.

 Working in esports wasn’t even on DeHart’s radar until a few years ago when he saw competitive Halo being streamed online.
 The moment served as a flashback to his beginnings in competitive gaming which dates back to the late 2000s where DeHart played Halo 2 and Halo 3 at various tournaments throughout the Northeast.
 From there, he discovered the popular online forum “Team Beyond” where he was able to socialize and begin working for various small organizations to cut his teeth in the space.